-Factory gate inflation fell 1.6% in the year to July 2015, unchanged since May 2015.
+Factory gate inflation fell 1.8% in the year to August 2015, compared with a fall of 1.6% last month.

 The rate of both total output and core inflation has generally been falling since autumn 2011, when output inflation reached its post-economic downturn high of 5.3% in September 2011.
 During this period, core factory gate inflation has tended to run at a lower rate and show a smaller degree of volatility than total output.
 However, since January 2014, core output price inflation has been running at a slightly higher rate than total output: a result of the downward pressures from petroleum, which is excluded from the core measure of inflation (Figure A).